Retreat from Falaise Then and Now

 The photo of the Spitfire strike was taken on the more northerly road from Livarot to Orbec (the D4), where it emerges from the woods to the east of Livarot.

 This was the most northerly of the photographs taken in the area between the Falaise Pocket and Orbec.
 All the other photographs of The Chase were taken in the area of the Seine, and most locations can be established from their proximity to the river.
-This location actually lies just North-east of Orbec.
+This location actually lies just north-east of Orbec.
 It was another difficult spot, partly because the photo was originally orientated in the wrong direction and partly because of the disappearance of the orchard.

 No comments: